Transform your history classroom.

 continually amended after being tried out in class by myself and other visitors.
 As a result the site has earned some glowing testimonials from its loyal subscribers and praise from newspapers such as the Sunday Times and the New York Times.

-The Head2Head Interviews were awarded first prize in the BECTA / Guardian Educational Website Awards, beating off competition from over 320 other sites
+The Head2Head Interviews were awarded first prize in the BECTA / Guardian Educational Website Awards way back in 2002, beating off competition from over 320 other sites

-and described as a "brilliant concept" that won "hands down".
+and described as a "brilliant concept" that won "hands down" "for sheer ingenuity".
 I

 How to get in touch